Last Updated: 02/10/20 | February 10th, 2020

 I’m talking about Bulgaria, Romania, and Ukraine.
 While Bulgaria sees a few more tourists because of its proximity to the Balkans and acts as a stop on the overland route from Turkey to Budapest, the farther north I went, the fewer travelers I saw.

-I don’t understand why — these countries are inexpensive and safe, and they lack the overwhelming crowds you find elsewhere in Europe.
-These countries are half the price of their Western counterparts.
+These countries are generally around half the price of their Western counterparts.
 In fact, during my 46 days in these three countries, I spent a total of $1,876.50 USD.
 And that was even taking into account all the sushi I splurged on!
 That’s a great deal for 46 days in Europe.

-While I would normally break down the cost of each country into a single post, I want to put these countries together, so you can see all at once how affordable this area of Europe is.
+While I would normally break down the cost of each country into a single post, I want to put these countries together so you can see all at once how affordable this area of Europe is.

 The Cost of Bulgaria

 While in Bulgaria, I spent a total of 1,405 BGL in 23 days.
 That worked out to be roughly $1,000 USD, or $44 USD per day at today’s exchange rate.
-In the 23 days I was there, I visited all the major sightseeing destinations, including the expensive and way overrated Sunny Beach.
+In the 23 days I was there, I visited all the major sightseeing destinations, including the expensive and overrated Sunny Beach.

 How I Spent My Money: